 Heather Day is an artist, poet and educator.
 She is a strong believer that the creative process opens the doorway to other valuable lessons and adventures in life.
 She lives with her husband and two young sons, who present her daily with many opportunities to use the creative process!

-Ted DeMille is a teacher, writer, musician, artist, and fourteen year veteran of Art Camp.
+Ted DeMille is a teacher, writer, musician, artist, and fifteen year veteran of Art Camp.
 For thirty-two years Ted has woven music, collage, painting, and drama into the curriculum of his elementary school classes in Massachusetts, Cape Elizabeth, and for the past fifteen years, at the Center for Teaching and Learning in Edgecomb, ME.
 In 2007 he published the critically praised book Making Believe on Paper for Heinemann Press about how to teach young children to write quality fiction literature.
 Ted performs all over New England as a member of various roots music bands, and as a solo artist.
 Ted has recorded several albums and has written over one hundred songs for kids and grown-ups.
 He can often be caught creating elaborate doodles during staff-meetings.

-Rosamond Gross is excited to assume the role of Director for the Bowdoin College Summer Art Camp for her ninth season.
+Rosamond Gross is excited to assume the role of Director for the Bowdoin College Summer Art Camp for her tenth season.
 She is an artist, art educator, and mother of two.
-She holds a Master’s Degree in Art Education from Goddard College and has been teaching visual arts at Cape Elizabeth High School for the past ten years.
+She holds a Master’s Degree in Art Education from Goddard College and has been teaching visual arts at Cape Elizabeth High School for the past eleven years.
 She values personal exploration in her own arts practice and encourages personal inquiry in her teaching.
 She is passionate about the creative process and fostering a creative spirit in others.

 Bridget McAlonan is an artist and educator.
 She has taught ages birth through adult both in art as well as in violence prevention issues.
 Bridget earned her undergraduate degrees from the University of Pennsylvania and the Pennsylvania Academy of Fine Arts and holds a master's degree in Education from Antioch University Seattle.
 Her own art practice ranges from watercolor to performance art to puppetry (and often beyond).
 She has exhibited her art throughout the country as well as being a puppeteer for the Peeper Puppet Theater; hosting the radio show with her son (who was eight at the time), The Psychic Puppet Story Hour; and most recently doing experimental theater with the troupe, Inventing Trees.